-Artists often dip their brushes in their lives and paint what they find there, almost instinctively the artist weaves a piece of herself into her art.No two artists paint or create art in the same way.
+Artists dip their brushes in their lives and paint what they find there, weaving tidbits of themselves into their work.No two artists paint or create art in the same way.

 The diversity among the group and the variety of their styles and palettes are exciting.